vachhaniparth96/build-a-game-tamagotchi-starter/README.md

 The above headings are gold!

-> 🚀 With the setup complete, please navigate to the next page where we will begin the code-along!
+> 🚀 With the setup complete, please navigate to the next section where we will begin the code-along!

 ## Code away!